f4pga/prjxray/minitests/iostandard/features/README.md

 # IOSTANDARD feature correlation minitest

-This test checks which fasm features present in the db are set for given IO settings (IOSTANDARD + DRIVE + SLEW) and for which IOB type (IBUF, OBUF, IOBUF).
+This test checks which fasm features present in the db are set for given IO settings (IOSTANDARD + DRIVE + SLEW) and for which IOB type (IBUF, OBUF, IOBUF, IBUFDS, OBUFDS, IOBUFDS).
 It also checks what features are set on unused IOBs of a given bank in which active IOBs are instantiated.
 To avoid conflicts, a single iosettings combination is used within an IO bank.

 ## Running the minitest